Samantha Didrichsen, MSED.

 Bio:

 A native of Long Island, NY, Samantha earned her BSEd. in Early Childhood Education in 2015 from the State University of New York at Fredonia under the guidance of the late Dr. Mira Berkley.
 She completed her undergraduate student teaching through a grant from the SUNY Urban Teacher Education Center (SUTEC) and was able to student teach in NYC.
 She then attended Hofstra University and received her MSEd. in Special Education Early Childhood Intervention in 2017 through a grant funded program supervised by Dr. Stephen Hernandez.
 Her teaching career began by caring for and supporting young children with disabilities in the South Bronx.
 Samantha moved to Buffalo with her husband in 2020 and has since called the city home.
-She is working and learning under Dr. Claire Cameron as both her student and graduate assistant on Project Equity and other HTKS (Heads-Toes-Knees-Shoulders) research endeavors.
+She has worked under Dr. Claire Cameron as her graduate assistant on Project Equity to capture and better understand young children’s language, and on feasibility and equity opportunities with the gamification of the self-regulation task HTKS (Heads-Toes-Knees-Shoulders) (1, 2).
+Currently, Samantha is supporting Dr. Brianna Devlin in her research endeavors surrounding young children’s early learning of mathematical concepts.

 Contact Information: